macloo/Web4Beginners/HEAD.md

-# The 411 on HTML5, Part 1
+# Today's Conventional Use of HTML, Part 1

-I’ve noted a lot of confusion among students about HTML5.
+I’ve noted a lot of confusion among students about HTML and HTML5.
 Here’s a rundown of how we write HTML today.
 If you disagree or have a source that disputes my assertions, tweet me at [@macloo](https://twitter.com/macloo) and refer to the item by its line number.

 First, the whole top part of a typical document in HTML5: